eatbas/on-prem-ai-note-taker/documents/04-ELECTRON-SETUP.md

 ## 🎯 **Create a Native Desktop Application**

-Transform your web-based AI Note Taker into a professional Windows desktop application using Electron!
+Transform your AI Note Taker into a professional cross-platform desktop application using Electron!

 ## ✨ **What You Get:**

-- **🖥️ Native Desktop App** - Looks and feels like a real Windows application
+- **🖥️ Native Desktop App** - Looks and feels like a real desktop application
 - **🚀 Standalone Executable** - No need to open browser or run commands
-- **👤 User Identity** - Automatically detects Windows username
+- **👤 User Identity** - Automatically detects your computer username
 - **📱 System Integration** - Desktop shortcuts, taskbar, notifications
 - **🔒 Offline Capable** - Works even without internet connection
+- **🌐 Cross-Platform** - Windows, macOS, and Linux support

 ## 🏗️ **Architecture Overview:**